-Suicidal thoughts are the hardest thoughts to deal with and there is no one answer that will help everyone.
-When you are in that darkest of dark place, talking to someone is often so hard.
-Behind these feelings is such a hopelessness that often we don’t think anyone can help us and we don’t want to bother anyone, anyway.
+Suicidal thoughts are the hardest thoughts to deal with, and no one answer will help everyone.
+When you are in that darkest of dark places, talking to someone is often so hard.
+Behind these feelings is such a hopelessness that often we don’t think anyone can help us, and we don’t want to bother anyone, anyway.
 Does that ring true for you?

 Thoughts are just that, thoughts.
 They aren’t actions.
-Thoughts make the intensity of emotions change and its the emotions which can drive actions.
+Thoughts make the intensity of emotions change, and it’s the emotions that can drive actions.
 So break that chain.

 Are you feeling trapped?
 Just because we can’t see a way out, doesn’t mean there isn’t a way out.
 Depression slows and limits our insight and thinking.
 Its the tunnel vision of depression, it prevents us looking outwards to all the possibilities.
 But they do exist.
 That is definite, not just probable, but we can’t see it so assume no-one else can see a way either.

-If you are in the moments of crisis, don’t try to analyse the why, what, who, when of how you got here.
+If you are in a moment of crisis, don’t try to analyse the why, what, who, or when of how you got here.
 Do simple things to pass through the moment so you can think.
 As thoughts can deepen the emotions, so the body affects the emotions.
 Tackling things from the opposite way round can work.
 So tackling how the body feels can change how the emotions feel and the thoughts react.

 Are you hot or cold?
 Seriously, I mean it, ask yourself this.
 If you feel hot, literally cool your body down – open a window, put frozen peas on your neck and so forth.
 If you are cold, wrap up in a duvet and get comfortable.

 Now your breathing.
 Try Square breathing.
-Breath in for count of 3, hold it for count of 3, exhale for count of 3 and hold that for count of 3.
+Breathe in for count of 3, hold it for count of 3, exhale for count of 3 and hold that for a count of 3.
 Initially, you might do this too fast, but keep doing it for a little while till your breathing slows.